ThisisRajiRaj/cra-template-brandsite/CONTRIBUTING.md

 ### Setting Up a Local Copy

-1. Clone the repo with `git clone https://github.com/thisisrajiraj/rajirajcom-brandsite`
+1. Clone the repo with `git clone https://github.com/thisisrajiraj/cra-template-brandsite`
+2. Find the path to template.json in the cloned folder.
+From the folder where you want to create a site based on this template, run
-2. From the folder containing template.json, run npx create-react-app your-app-name --template file:\.
+`` npx create-react-app your-app-name --template file:\<path_to_template.json> ``
 3. You now have a site ready that is built form the local template.
 Run it using "npm start" from <your-app-name> folder.
-4. Make any changes you want in the files inside src or public folder
+4. Make any changes you want in the files inside src or public folder of your cloned repo folder
 5. Run "rm -rf" to delete the folder created for <your-app-name> in step 2.
 Redo step 2 to see your changes in action.
 5. When you have tested and are ready to go, send a pull request in GitHub.